XCSoar and LK8000 data sources

 File type Updated Download Importance Purpose Note

-Airspace - Download the OpenAir Format file from the Soaring Server's UK Airspace page..
+Airspace - Use the ASSelect website to download the OpenAir Format airspace file.
 High Defines controlled airspace in the UK.

 XCSoar Topology and terrain 24/04/2011